Not all moments of motherhood are perfect. In fact, being a mom can be downright hard. Discover how to be a happy mom even in the toughest moments.

 You were hoping so much for a girl.
 Or maybe you only wanted two kids, not three.
 Perhaps you weren’t even planning on having kids at all—at least not yet.

 We don’t give enough weight to the expectations we carry before what eventually befalls us.
 A pregnant mom might have wanted a girl and must now bury her resentment or disappointment of having a boy.
-Or the news of a pregnancy might throw you for a loop when you weren’t even trying to have a kid.
+Or the news of a pregnancy might throw you for a loop when you weren’t even trying to have a baby.

 It’s no surprise I was a bit shook up when I learned I was having twins.
 I cried for a week.
 This wasn’t in my “plans,” and I worried about the arrangements, from finances to logistics to child care.